 Now we would like to introduce interactions between such fields.
-Unfortunately, interactions cannot be treated exactly.
+Unfortunately, interactions cannot be treated exactly, neither classically nor quantum mechanically.

 We have to assume the strength of interactions to be sufficiently small.
 The well-understood free fields will dominate, and we insert interactions as small perturbations.
 This eventually leads us to Feynman diagrams to describe particle interactions order by order.